devrajj/RestApiImplementation/README.md

 ```
 1. This Project is about a simple rest api which can be tested using POSTMAN
-2. Since only CRUD needed to be checked therefore static data was created.
+2. Since only CRUD needed to be checked therefore static data is created in server.js
 3. No Client Side is created
 ```